tilgep/Mapchooser-Unlimited/README.md

 - This has only been tested on CSGO and there are no plans to support anything else
 - To allow per-client vote menu shuffling, you must compile with **Sourcemod 1.11 or later**
 And any servers you use this on must use **1.11 or later.**
+It will work with 1.10 if you disable this feature

 ## Features
 ### Mapchooser